 Planning your wedding timeline can seem like quite a daunting task at the start.
 You may have only been to a handful of weddings before.
 You aren’t sure how long things take so it can be tricky to start to create your own wedding day timeline.

-Having a great wedding day timeline ensures your day has a good flow to it, there’s no rushing around or really long lulls in the day where nobody knows what to do.
-I strongly recommend having the wedding timeline either written on a board somewhere around your venue or included in the order of service.
+Fortunately, I’ve been to a lot of weddings.
+I can help you with my advice on planning your UK wedding day timeline.
+Having a great wedding day timeline ensures your day has a good flow to it.
+That there’s no rushing around or any long lulls in the day where nobody knows what to do.
+I strongly recommend having the wedding timeline written on a board somewhere around your venue.
+This way your guests know the plan too.

 1.Your wedding morning

 If possible, try to avoid having too many people in the room – only your bridesmaids, photographer, make- up artist/hairdresser and maybe your mum should be in the room with you.
 Too many people can create a stressful environment and create a lot of clutter in your photographs.

 2. Your Ceremony

 A traditional church ceremony in the UK can take anywhere between 45-90 minutes depending on how many hymns, readings or speeches your vicar does.